Banani-Rath/azure-devops-server-docs-pr/docs/server/install/sql-server/install-sql-server.md

 * move or restore Team Foundation Server data to a named instance

-* create a team project collection on a named instance
+* create a project collection on a named instance